Kurento/kurento/source/tutorials/node/tutorial-helloworld.rst

 three-tier.
 To communicate these entities, two WebSockets are used.
 First, a WebSocket is created between client and application server to implement a custom signaling protocol.
-Second, another WebSocket is used to perform the communication between the Kurento Javascript Client and the Kurento Media Server.
+Second, another WebSocket is used to perform the communication between the Kurento JavaScript Client and the Kurento Media Server.
 This communication takes place using the **Kurento Protocol**.
 For further information on it, please see this
 :doc:`page </features/kurento_protocol>` of the documentation.